Roy Dickson 1930s Alaska Bush Pilot

 part of Carl Ben Eielson's team in Fairbanks transporting personnel & a fortune in furs from the

-Nanuck that was stranded in the ice of the coast of Siberia.
+merchant ship Nanuck that was stranded in the ice of the coast of Siberia.
 He flew in the search

 for the Eielson wreck after his fatal crash in the winter of 1929/30.
 Barney & Linious "Mac"